CPEN-221/f17-ppt3.3/README.md

 3. **Observers**
 	1. Check if a `String` is in the object.
-	2. Return a count of the number of occurrences of a `String` in the bag.
+	2. Return a count of the number of occurrences of a `String` in the object.
 	3. Return the mode (the most frequent `String`) in the object.
 If multiple `String`s have the same highest count, then any one `String` can be returned.
 If the object has no `String` then an `EmptyObjectException` must be thrown.
 	3. Return a sorted `List` of **distinct** `String`s in the object.
 Changes to the returned `List` should not affect the `FrequentStrings` object.
 	4. Verify equality: two `FrequentStrings` are equal if and only if each `String` occurs the same number of times in each object.